5 Honorable and Beneficial Careers in Law Enforcement

-That's probably why nearly 71,000 new job openings for security guards are predicted to become available between 2016 and 2026—a rise of 6 percent.2 A lot of the highest-paying jobs in security are related to the protection of utilities like natural gas distribution, waste management, and water systems.
-In those industries, the average pay is over $54,000 per year.3
+That's probably why, according to employment projections from the Bureau of Labor Statistics (BLS), over 40,000 new jobs for security guards are expected to be created between 2018 and 2028—a rise of 3.5 percent.
+The Occupational Employment Statistics (OES) program reports that a lot of the highest-paying jobs in security are related to the protection of utilities like natural gas distribution, waste management, and water systems.
+In those industries, the average pay is over $54,000 per year.

 2. Correctional Officer

-In 2018, the average salary for a correctional officer in the U.S. was $49,300.
+According to OES program data, the average salary for a correctional officer in 2018 was $49,300.
 But the pay can go a lot higher if you work for a federal facility or accumulate experience.
-Some correctional officers made over $76,760.3
+Some correctional officers made over $76,760.

 3. Probation or Parole Officer

 Sometimes, convicted criminals get sentenced to probation rather than to prison time.
 In those cases, they are still considered to be under correctional control.
 They just aren't necessarily considered a big danger to the community.
 However, they do need to be supervised to ensure public safety.
 And they also need to receive guidance in getting rehabilitated from their criminal past.
 That's where probation officers come in.